 Proposition 1.
-The number of new non-voting shares, n^0 , issued to raise x dollars is always at least weakly greater than the number of voting shares, n^1 , needed to be issued to raise the same dollar amount.
+The number of new non-voting shares, n^0 , needed to be issued to raise x dollars is always at least weakly greater than the number of voting shares, n^1 , needed to be issued to raise the same dollar amount.